difference between smart work and hard work

 Everyone who achieves or aims to accomplish their goals will need to put in a certain amount of sweat equity, time, and physical and mental exertion to get there.
 Hard work involves doing something more challenging, something that needs a little bit of grit and a bit of resilience.
 There is no substitute for it, no shortcut.

-See also difference between flora and fauna
+See also difference between break and continue in python

 Smart Work: The Efficient Path to Success